eshaaniitk/eshaaniitk/README.md

 - 👀 I’m interested in learning Python and MATLAB
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on building codes for the analysis of remote sensing dataset
-- 📫 How to reach me eshaan@iitk.ac.in
+- 📫 How to reach me eshaan0304@gmail.com

 <!---
 eshaaniitk/eshaaniitk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.